statengeneraal/laws-markdown/verdrag/general/agreement/on/tariffs/and/trade/BWBV0006316/README.md

 (c) The CONTRACTING PARTIES, in agreementh with the International Monetary Fund, shall formulate rules governing the conversion by contracting parties of any foreign currency in respect of which multiple rates of exchange are maintained consistently with the Articles of Agreement of the International Monetary Fund.
 Any contracting party may apply such rules in respect of such foreign currencies for the purposes of paragraph 2 of this Article as an alternative to the use of par values.
 Until such rules are adopted by the CONTRACTING PARTIES, any contracting party may employ, in respect of any such foreign currency, rules of conversion for the purposes of paragraph 2 of this Article which are designed to reflect effectively the value of such foreign currency in commercial transactions.

-(d) Nothing in this paragraph shall be construed to require any contracting party to alter the method of converging currencies for customs purposes which is applicable in its territory on the date of this Agreement, if such alteration would have the effect of increasing generally the amounts of duty payable.
+(d) Nothing in this paragraph shall be construed to require any contracting party to alter the method of converting currencies for customs purposes which is applicable in its territory on the date of this Agreement, if such alteration would have the effect of increasing generally the amounts of duty payable.
 5. The bases and methods for determining the value of products subject to duties or other charges or restrictions based upon or regulated in any manner by value should be stable and should be given sufficient publicity to enable traders to estimate, with a reasonable degree of certainty, the value for customs purposes.

 ### Article  VIII

-####Fees and Formalities connected with Importation and Exportation
+####<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>Fees and Formalities connected with Importation and Exportation

 Wordt voorlopig toegepast per 01-01-1948

-<sup> 1)  [Red: Gewijzigd bij het Protocol tot wijziging van de preambule en Deel II en III van de Algemene Overeenkomst betreffende Tarieven en Handel en bij het Protocol tot verbetering van de Franse tekst van de Algemene Overeenkomst betreffende Tarieven en Handel.]  </sup>
 1.

 (a) All fees and charges of whatever character (other than import and export duties and other than taxes within the purview of Article III) imposed by contracting parties on or in connection with importation or exportation shall be limited in amount to the approximate cost of services rendered and shall not represent an indirect protection to domestic products or a taxation of imports or exports for fiscal purposes.